 There was an intimate partner murder near where I live on Thanksgiving evening.
 It hit me hard as I envisioned how it happened, in the recall of the moments of my own shooting.
 A seemingly wonderful man, a youth pastor, killed his wife, her adult daughter, and boyfriend.
 Both were physical therapists visiting for the holiday.
-It was a year after a church friend’s sister was murdered by her fiance in front of her small children.
+It happened a year after a church friend’s sister was murdered by her fiance in front of her small children, left to bleed to death.
 Neither likely understood the unique dynamics of abuse and holidays.
-Both reminded me how unlikely it is to survive.
+Both reminded me of how unlikely it is to survive.

 My husband would wait until the children woke up on Christmas morning, excited to open presents.
 He’d then proceed to either wander outside without explanation or get in the car and leave, leaving the children to question if he was coming back, and starting the day with a(nother)black cloud hovering over our every move.
 There was hell to pay for not waiting for him, and children’s sadness and disappointment if we did.
 If we went to visit family he couldn’t wait to get back home to start picking.
 What I said, what I wore, how ungrateful I was, how I didn’t control the kids… Rare was a holiday or special event that wasn’t darkened by his moods.